mxsxs2/JSF-Web-Application-with-MySQL-and-Mongo-Databases/README.md

 ### Description
 #### How it works
-The application is devided into four parts, each part has it's own:
+The application is divided into four parts, each part has it's own:
 * Controller
     * Each controller extends a BasicController abstract class.
 This class implements "messaging" between the view and controller.
 On every view load the view shows the current message from the controller then calls the ```clearMessage()``` method.
 BasicController also implements a method to check the database connection lost flags in the DAO, if the connection was lost it will set the error message.
 * Data Access Object